mongodc/presentations/presentation/2_slides/slide.md

-!SLIDE bullets
+!SLIDE
 # Next MongoDC Meetup #

-* I need some help with the June and July meetings!
-  * June 19, July 17
-  * Need help organizing

-* Can you help organize?
+* August 21
+* Meeting at CustomInk Office in Tysons

 * What would YOU like to present?

 !SLIDE bullets